Jack McKeon: Called to manage the Marlins

-McKeon was again named National League Manager of the Year in 2003 — the result of leading the Marlins, who were six games below .500 when he took over on May 11, to a 75–49 record the rest of the way.
+McKeon was again named National League Manager of the Year in 2003 — the result of leading the Marlins, who were six games below .500 when he took over on May 11, to a 75–49 record the rest of the way — and shared the 2003 Sporting News Sportsman of the Year award with Dick Vermeil.
 The Marlins proceeded to win the National League pennant, and were then victorious in the World Series, defeating the New York Yankees in six games.
 At age 72, McKeon became the oldest manager to win the World Series.
 The victory came against the team for which he rooted in his youth, having lived in South Amboy, New Jersey and attending Yankee games while a child.
 Perhaps not surprisingly, McKeon called Game 6 his greatest thrill of his career.

 McKeon would lead the Marlins to the exact same record and division finish in 83-79 that was good for 3rd in the NL East in 2004 and 2005, although McKeon was the first manager to have led the Marlins to consecutive winning seasons.
 On September 3 of the 2005 season, McKeon won his 1,000th game as a manager, defeating the New York Mets at Dolphins Stadium 5–4.
 On October 2, just after the Marlins won the last game of the 2005 season, McKeon announced that he would not be returning the following season.
 McKeon led the Marlins to three of the six winning seasons in franchise history, but the Marlins were undertaking a rebuilding process, exchanging for veterans for unproven youngsters, and there was a consensus within the organization that a managerial change was in order.

 On June 20, 2011, after manager Edwin Rodríguez resigned, the Florida Marlins held a press conference to announce that McKeon had been named interim manager.
 "I don't need this job but I love it," McKeon said.
 The Marlins were on a ten-game losing streak at the time McKeon took over, and the team had won exactly one game in the month of June (with McKeon, he would lead them to exactly four more wins in that month).
 He retired after the conclusion of the 2011 season.
 Over the course of the remaining 90 games, McKeon won forty to lead the team to a 72-90 finish and last in the NL East.

 McKeon retired with a record of 1,051–990–1.
 He is one of twelve managers to have a thousand wins as manager without having lost a thousand as well.
 He is also the only manager to have won at least 1,000 games in the major and minor leagues, having won 1,146 in the minors.